-Should the College instruct students to leave campus and complete their courses online, due to public guidance related to any health or safety issue such as Coronavirus (COVID-19), pro-rata refunds of room and board will be provided.
+Should the College instruct students to leave campus and complete their courses online, due to public guidance related to any health or safety issue such as Coronavirus (COVID-19), pro-rata refunds of housing and food costs will be provided.

 Refund of Tuition and Associated Students Fees

-Withdrawal or Leave of Absence after the semester begins:
+Withdrawal or Leave of Absence (including suspension) after the semester begins:

 - Refunds will be processed on a per diem basis from the first day of class, including weekends.
 For example, if there are 110 calendar days in the semester and a student withdraws on the fifth day of the semester, the refund will be 95 percent.

 - No refunds will be given after the last drop date.